 But not everything is lost; there are some features that can encourage self-service adoption.
 For instance, you can set a higher priority for tickets that are created through the service catalog and a lower priority for those that arrive by email or chatbox.

 Also, set related knowledge base articles to pop up whenever employees start new requests.
 This will encourage them to try fixing simple things by themselves before asking for help.
 Lastly, it’s key to build a service catalog and a knowledge base with natural language so it’s easy for users to find everything they need from the search bar.
-InvGate Service Desk is built on natural language, which facilitates search getting to the results whenever you’re using the search bar.
+InvGate Service Management is built on natural language, which facilitates search getting to the results whenever you’re using the search bar.

 3. Implementation